Velomotion logo Velomotion small logo

 Tire HR Kenda Havoc 2,6"

-derailleur Kenda Havoc 2,6"
+Derailleur Kenda Havoc 2,6"

-Gear levers Shimano SLX
+Shifter Shimano SLX

 Crank Shimano E8000